- Patient & Visitor Information

 Anything that increases your chance of getting cancer is a risk factor.
 Anything that decreases your chance of developing cancer is cancer prevention.
 If you want to self-assess your risk factors, take the free, online Breast Cancer Risk Assessment.
 To learn more about your genetic risk, call the University of South Carolina Department of Genetic Counseling at (1-800 or 803) 545-5700, extension 5.

 Walk for Life/Race for Life is one of Palmetto Health Foundation's signature community events combining breast cancer awareness and fund-raising.
 The first Walk was held in 1991 and was organized in memory of those who lost their battle with breast cancer and to honor the women and men who have survived the disease.
 The goal is to remind people that the first step in the fight against breast cancer is that early detection is the best protection!
 Net proceeds from the walk are used to fund breast cancer education, early detection efforts, patient support and research at the Palmetto Health Breast Center.
-The next Walk for Life/Race for Life will be held on Saturday, October 18, 2014, at Finlay Park in observance of Breast Cancer Awareness Month.
+The next Walk for Life/Race for Life will be held in October 2015, at Finlay Park in observance of Breast Cancer Awareness Month.
 For more information about participating, volunteering or being a sponsor for the Walk for Life/Race for Life, visit the PalmettoHealthFoundation.org web page or call the Foundation office at (803) 434-7275.